 - Sign in.
 All lesson material, tests, records and resources require user name, password and email address.
 The sign-in page is located at http://www.etap.org/login/, or the link may be found at the top right side of eTAP's main page.

-- Select your grade level 8 from the drop-down menu in the right column.
+- Select your grade level from the drop-down menu in the right column.
+For this example, we will choose Grade 8.

 - Choose which subject Science you want to study from the list towards the top of the page.
 You will see a Table of Contents for your selected subject.